trueos/trueos-docs/trueos-handbook/postinstall.rst

    |trueos| Login

-The hostname of the system will be displayed at the top of the login window.
-In this example, it is *trueos-5320*.
-This login screen lets has several configuration options:
+The hostname of the system is displayed at the top of the login window.
+In this example, it is *trueos-5026*.
+This login screen has several configuration options:

-* **user:** Upon first login, the created **username** (from :ref:`Create a User`) is the only available login user.
+* **User:** Upon first login, the created **username** (from :ref:`Create a User`) is the only available login user.
 If additional users are created using the |sysadm|
   `User Manager <https://sysadm.us/handbook/client/sysadmclient.html#user-manager>`_,
-  they will be added to the drop-down menu for more login choices.
+  they are added to the drop-down menu for more login choices.
 PCDM does not allow logging in as the *root* user.
 Instead, whenever a utility requires administrative access, |trueos| asks for the password of the login account.

-* **password:** Input the password associated with the selected user.
+* **Password:** Input the password associated with the selected user.

-* **desktop:** If any additional desktops are installed using `AppCafe <https://sysadm.us/handbook/client/sysadmclient.html#appcafe>`_, use the drop-down menu to select the desktop to log into.
+* **Desktop:** If any additional desktops are installed using `AppCafe <https://sysadm.us/handbook/client/sysadmclient.html#appcafe>`_, use the drop-down menu to select the desktop to log into.

-.. note:: If a PersonaCrypt user is active, insert the PersonaCrypt device in order to login.
-As seen in :numref:`Figure %s <login5>`, this will add an extra field to the login screen so the password associated with the PersonaCrypt device can be typed.
+.. note:: If a PersonaCrypt user is active, insert the PersonaCrypt device in order to log in.
+As seen in :numref:`Figure %s <login5>`, this adds an extra field to the login screen so the password associated with the PersonaCrypt device can be typed.

 .. _login5: